aksommerville/egg-202405/README.md

 - [ ] User-supplied HTTP permissions.
 - [ ] User-supplied storage permissions.
 - [ ] Can we do some kind of "warp cursor" or "trap cursor"?
 First-person shooters really need that.
+- [ ] Validate size of wasm gl parameters, some are probably off.
+- [x] glGetVertexAttribPointerv wasm needs rephrased; we can't pass a double-pointer in from the wasm space.